Dnyaneshwar0802/quiz-app.github.io/README.md

 #this file contain front end part of Application
 #technology used --HTML CSS JAVASCRIPT
 #this Application contain modules for both STUDENT and ADMIN
+# backend used Spring Boot API - for code check Repository --[quiz-app-backend-api] .